Jakob37/Ogi/README.md

 but will still prove to be useful.
 Keep your eyes out for the later Pogi if you are a sucker for nice plots.

-You can list logged entries from today by running `ogi list today`.
+You can list logged entries from today by running `ogi list day`.
+The 'day' can be replaced by 'week', 'year' or 'date_range'.

 ```
-ogi list today
+ogi list day
-logged today
 my_great_project
 * Descriptive message (40 minutes)
 * This time, I worked an entire block (40 minutes)